FAQs on the OeNB’s financial statements

 Shouldn’t the OeNB draw up consolidated financial statements?

 Pursuant to Article 68 paragraph 3 Nationalbank Act, the OeNB does not have to produce consolidated financial statements.
+Pursuant to Article 68 paragraph 4 Nationalbank Act, equity interests are shown separately in the OeNB’s Annual Report.
 Hence, the respective provisions of the Commercial Code (Articles 244 through 267c) do not apply to the OeNB.

 Which items does the OeNB record under assets?